mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Ty p eTy p e AttackAttack FleeFlee
 HerbivoreHerbivore
-Filter 10+ if possible 5-
+Filter 10+ if possible 5-Intermittent 10+ 4-Grazer 8+ 6-OmnivoreOmnivore
-Intermittent 10+ 4-
-Grazer 8+ 6-
-OmnivoreOmnivore
-Gatherer 9+ 7-
-Hunter If the hunter is bigger than at least one character, then it attacks on a 6+.
+Gatherer 9+ 7-Hunter If the hunter is bigger than at least one character, then it attacks on a 6+.
 Otherwise, it attacks on a 10+

 5-

-Eater 5+ 4-
+Eater 5+ 4-CarnivoreCarnivore
-CarnivoreCarnivore
 Pouncer If the pouncer has surprise, it attacks.